botcrypto-io/awesome-crypto-trading-bots/README.md

 ## Open source bots

+* [Backtrader](https://github.com/mementum/backtrader) - A feature-rich Python framework for backtesting and trading.
 * [crypto-trading-bot](https://github.com/Haehnchen/crypto-trading-bot) - Crypto trading bot in Node.js for Bitfinex, Bitmex, and Binance.
 * [CryptoSignal](https://github.com/CryptoSignal/Crypto-Signal) - Crypto trading bot in python for Bittrex, Binance, Bittrex, Bitfinex, Coinbase, ...
 * [freqtrade](https://github.com/freqtrade/freqtrade) - Freqtrade is a free and open source crypto trading bot written in Python.
 It is designed to support all major exchanges and be controlled via Telegram.
 It contains backtesting, plotting and money management tools as well as strategy optimization by machine learning.